aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleData.md

 # BattleData
 This is defined in MainManager, but it is primarily used for the battle system.
+It contains all the data associated with an actor, but it primarily augments an [EntityControl](../../Entities/EntityControl/EntityControl.md) which is stored in the battleentity field (or the entity field for the overworld version for player party members).

+Fields can be intended to be used for only player party members, only enemy party members or any actors depending on the specific field.

 ## Player party members fields
 These fields only applies to player party members.